NickTheGamer/VR-escape-room/README.md

+# Dependencies

+Requires Unity version 5 and a compatible VR headset

 # Escape Room

-To whoever is fortunate enough to play my escape room, below ia a brief description of the three puzzles and how to solve them.
+Below ia a brief description of the three puzzles and how to solve them.

 1) Firstly, a flashlight can be found in the bottom of the cabinet.
 This will cause the light in the submarine to go out.
 The flashlight is needed for the next puzzle.